There are many things I love about making my own homemade mild yellow curry powder mix.

 Yellow curry powder recipe variations

-- Curry powder can be made to as individual as you are, so don’t think this is the only way you can make curry powder.
+- Curry powder can be made to as individual as you are, so don’t think this is the only way you can make your own curry powder.
 Use this recipe as a starting point, and increase or decrease amounts, and try substituting ingredients to create your own ideal curry power blend.

 - You can definitely swap cayenne pepper for hot chili powder for a hotter blend, or use paprika for an even milder curry powder blend.

-- Other ingredients that you might want to experiment with in your homemade curry powder include cinnamon, clove, cardamom, fennel, allspice, black pepper, celery powder and fenugreek.
+- Other ingredients that you might want to experiment with in your yellow curry powder include cinnamon, clove, cardamom, fennel, allspice, black pepper, celery powder and fenugreek.
 Start with spices that you like, and keep experimenting.

 FAQs about making your own curry powder